micwin/ssh-relais/README.md

 # trespassing the container

-Since agent forwarding is activated by defaultyou could directly trespass the container with following command:
+Since agent forwarding is activated by default, you could directly trespass the container with following command:

 >  ssh -A -t leodone@localhost -p4022 -C "ssh -A someotheruser@10.249.18.30"